Carissimi's Rome | Music from the Eternal City

 Carissimi, the most famous Roman composer in the middle of the 17th century, produced both chamber music for the self-exiled Queen Cristina and the Collegio Germanico, a school for Catholic priests and cantors there in Rome.
 The well-known musicians and composers who were trained or employed at the Collegio included Victoria in the sixteenth century and Giovanni Sances in the seventeenth.
 The attached church of Sant’Apollinare saw the premieres of several of Carissimi’s oratorios, including his famous Jonah and the Whale.

-We ask our patrons to check the Mountainside Baroque website before attending any concert to obtain the latest information on COVID 19 safety protocols.
-The organization follows CDC guidance regarding community levels of Covid 19.
-The current status is High, which includes recommendations for masking indoors.
+Note: The current status on COVID19 guidelines includes recommendations for masking indoors.
 We encourage patrons to be up to date with vaccinations as well for the protection of all.